Trina0224/cloneNetFlix/README.md

 MEMO:
 37, 38, 39 are not working because Firebase.
 Not a big problem.
 Just remember to put it back.
 40, 41, 42 are a group.
 Card Component.
 I took out Font for stled.p in card.js.
 I checked some code, the problem is from system cannot fetch data. so, SlideRows always empty.
 (2/8)
+If you just want to check full-site, checkout 47.
+After 47 are optional.